Welcome to Woodseats Medical Centre

 Some Pharmacies have altered their opening hours, please contact your Pharmacy directly with any enquiries

-Advice, guidance and self isolation:
+Testing, guidance and self isolation:

-The Practice are not able to provide sick notes for those patients who are self isolating, if you are self isolating and your employer requires a note please visit: NHS isolation note link
+Sick notes: The Practice are not able to provide sick notes for those patients who are self isolating, if you are self isolating and your employer requires a note please visit: NHS isolation note link

 If you require a sick note from a GP for an existing health condition to submit to your employer to receive sick pay, please specifically check with your employer that this is still required as some employers have waived this requirement due to the pressure on GPs at this time